jewelsofthought/neshama/site/posts/parashot/Vayikra.md

 _No leaven . . . [shall be present] in any offering of G‑d (2:11)_

 Leaven, which is dough that has fermented and risen, represents self-inflation and pride, and there is nothing more abhorrent to G‑d.
-In the words of the Talmud, “G‑d says of the prideful one, ‘He and I cannot dwell together in the world.’”
+In the words of the Talmud, "G‑d says of the prideful one, 'He and I cannot dwell together in the world.'"

 (The Chassidic Masters)